COURSE

-OXNARD, CA - River Ridge Golf Club is a breath of fresh air.
+OXNARD, Calif. -- River Ridge Golf Club is a breath of fresh air.

 That's especially true during the summer, when temperatures in the nearby inland valleys north of Los Angeles often soar to more than 100 degrees.
 Even a 20-minute drive from Simi Valley to River Ridge, a few miles from the Pacific Ocean, can mean a drastic temperature change.

-"There can be a 30- to-40-degree difference from the valleys to here," said Marc Sipes, Head Professional at River Ridge.
+"There can be a 30- to-40-degree difference from the valleys to here," said Marc Sipes, head professional at River Ridge G.C.
 "I tell people it's like playing golf with their air conditioning on.
 It's usually very pleasant here."

 Designed by William F. Bell and opened in 1986, River Ridge is a 6,718-yard, par-72 links-style course created over an old landfill and features nearly eight acres of water.